Welcome to California California Home

 NOTE: The elevator within the Summit Visitor Center is currently non-operational with no estimated timeline for repair.
 We apologize for the inconvenience.

 Mitchell Canyon Interpretive Center: A small interpretive center and a park administrative office are located at 96 Mitchell Canyon Road in Clayton, near the north gateway to Mount Diablo.
-The interpretive center is located in a trailer staffed by the volunteer association.
+The interpretive center is located in a trailer that is staffed on weekends by volunteers.
 A ramped entry is usable, and exhibit and sales areas are tight but staff is there to help.
 A designated accessible parking space is near the office but the surface of the space and the path to the trailer are covered in loose gravel.

 Get maps and more information on this park.